 (c) completed at least 30 hours on single-engine piston powered aeroplanes of which at least five hours shall have been completed during the six months preceding the pre-entry flight test set out at (f) below;

 (d) received at least 10 hours instrument flight instruction of which not more than five hours may be instrument ground time in a FNPT or a flight simulator;

-(e) completed at least 20 hours of crosscountry flight as pilot-in-command, including a flight totaling not less that 540 km (300 nm) in the course of which full stop landings at two different aerodromes shall be made; and
+(e) completed at least 20 hours of cross country flight as pilot-in-command, including a flight totalling not less than 540 km (300 nm) in the course of which full stop landings at two different aerodromes shall be made; and